 - Interstate 95 South - Georgia to Downtown Jacksonville

-- Interstate 95 South - Downtown Jacksonville to South Side
+- Interstate 95 South - Downtown to Southside Jacksonville

 - Interstate 95 South - Broward County